boeldner/boe-library/README.md

 ### Lenis Smooth Scrolling
 Smooth scrolling functionality is added via the Lenis library.
 This improves the overall UX of your page, providing a more fluid scrolling experience.

-## How to Use

-1. Include this JavaScript in your project.
-2. Add the appropriate custom attributes to your HTML elements as needed.
-3. Enjoy the enhanced functionality!

 ### Slider with `data-before-after`